Michael Pertschuk: Late career

 He founded the Smoking Control Advocacy Resource Center, which, as part of the Advocacy Institute, provided guides, training, strategic counseling, and other resources to combat the tobacco industry.
 He was instrumental in developing GLOBALink, the primary communication tool for the international tobacco control movement.

 From 1984 to 1985, he was a Fellow of the Woodrow Wilson International Center for Scholars in Washington, D.C.
 In 1985, Pertschuk was elected to the Common Cause National Governing Board.

 In 1989, with Wendy Schaetzel, he published The People Rising: The Campaign Against the Bork Nomination.

-In 2001, he published Smoke in Their Eyes: Lessons in Movement Leadership from the Tobacco Wars.
+In 2001, he published Smoke in Their Eyes: Lessons in Movement Leadership from the Tobacco Wars (about the failure of the 1997 settlement leading to the weaker 1998 Tobacco Master Settlement Agreement).

 The papers of Michael Pertschuk are available at the United States Library of Congress.
 They span the years 1949–2002, with the majority of the papers concentrated from 1977 through 2001.
 They focus on Pertschuk's work in the arena of consumer protection and consist of two parts processed at different times.
 Part I relates primarily to Pertschuk's career in the Federal Trade Commission (FTC).
 Part II focuses primarily on his writing projects and his work in the field of public interest lobbying and as a tobacco control advocate in the years following his departure from the FTC.